 SN~Zwicky is offset by 1.25\farcs{} from the host galaxy, which is present in the ALLWISE catalogue with a colour upper limit of $W2 - W3 \leq 1.89$.
 SN~Zwicky therefore would not have passed our selection criteria outlined in Sect.~\ref{sect:outlier_method:select}, however we note that we cannot conclusively rule out the colour as being consistent based on an upper limit.

 Even allowing the galaxy to pass this initial selection cut, on the basis of the colour being an upper limit, SN~Zwicky would still not have been flagged as a candidate given that the host galaxy is visible and the lens galaxy is not.
 In other words, the nearby elliptical galaxy is the host, not the lens.
 Therefore fitting a SALT2 model to SN~Zwicky with the redshift of the elliptical would not have produced any significant outliers given that the redshift is correct.
 Indeed, we find a photometric redshift of the host of $z = 0.41\pm0.11$, which is consistent with the spectroscopic redshift of the SN, and no significant outliers when fitting the light curve with SALT2.
 Including this information on the host redshift and therefore luminosity, as in Sect.~\ref{sect:luminosity_method}, could have allowed SN~Zwicky to be recognised earlier, before the classification spectrum was observed.
-As discussed in Sect.~\ref{sect:luminosity_method} however, the use of photometric redshifts significantly increases the number of contaminants.
+As discussed in Sect.~\ref{sect:luminosity_method} however, the use of photometric redshifts significantly increases the number of contaminants and the photometric redshift was not sufficiently well-constrained to pass our cuts.
 No prior spectroscopic redshift of the host was available.